cyanide17/vangen/README.md

 - In `src/template.c`, set value of `list_pnp_head` to copied value.
 - This job is required to get list_head of ISA devices for ISA device driver unregistering.
-    - I feel sorry for asking you to do this bothersome job. :<
+    - I feel sorry for asking you to do this bothersome job :<

 ## Usage